-If the team last in possession does not have "clean hands" when it establishes \ possession, the penalties offset, and the down is replayed at the previous spot.
+If the team last in possession does not have "clean hands" when it establishes possession, the penalties offset, and the down is replayed at the previous spot.

 - 1. If the passing team fouls during a kickoff pass, punt pass, safety kick pass, or fair-catch kick attempt prior to the change of possession, the receiving team may elect to replay the down at the previous spot. - 2.
 If a safety results from the enforcement of a foul by the defense, the down is replayed at the previous spot. - 3.
-If both teams foul after the last change of possession, the penalties are offset, and the team last in possession shall retain the ball at the spot where its foul would be enforced if it was the only foul.
+If both teams foul after the last change of possession, the penalties are offset, and the team last in possession shall retain the ball at the spot where its foul would be enforced if it was the only foul. - 4.
+When there is a Personal Foul or Unsporting Conduct foul on one team and a simple 5 yard foul on the other, only the Personal Foul or Unsporting Conduct foul is enforced.